What is FedRAMP 20x? Everything You Need to Know

 Here’s a breakdown of the FedRAMP 20x timeline so far:

-Phase 1: Low Baseline Pilot (Completed)
+Phase 1: Low Baseline Pilot Program (Completed)

 Phase 1 ran from April 2025 to September 2025 and focused on the FedRAMP Low baseline to test automated validation using Key Security Indicators (KSIs) and machine-readable data.